vinceskahan/weewx-docker.old/README.md

 ### to see the web pages:
   * open localhost:8878 in a browser for ubuntu 20.04 (python3, dpkg)
   * open localhost:8879 in a browser for ubuntu 20.04 (python3, setup.py)

+  * open localhost:8887 in a browser for debian 10    (python2, dpkg)

   * open localhost:8888 in a browser for debian 10    (python3, dpkg)
   * open localhost:8889 in a browser for debian 10    (python3, setup.py)